About The Family History Section

 Members' Interests

 On joining the Section, members receive a form to submit their interests.
-These are printed in the journal and subsequently in our Members' Interests Publications (currently on microfiche).
-Members can request a search of the database at any time.
+These are printed in the journal and subsequently in our Members' Interests Publications.
+Members can request a search of the databases.

 Link Scheme

-Under this scheme, if you need information from a distant Library, Record Office or Archive to which you are unable to travel, we have volunteers who will go there on your behalf to look at specified items at the cost of their expenses.
+Under this scheme, if you need information from a distant Library, Record Office or Archive to which you are unable to travel, we have contact with a number volunteers who may be able visit these sources on your behalf to look at specified items.
+Such visits will be by private arrangements as to expenses etc.

 Journal

-Members receive a copy of our quarterly journal The Yorkshire Family Historian which has articles of general genealogical interest, "New Members' list", "Members' Interests" and news of forthcoming events.
+Members receive a copy of our three times per year journal The Yorkshire Family Historian which has articles of general genealogical interest, "New Members' list", "Members' Interests" and news of forthcoming events.

 Exchange Journals